COVID-19 Updates from the Co-op

 New Permanent Hours

-Starting Sunday, June 21, we will be permanently changing our store hours to the following:
+We have permanently changed our store hours to the following:

 Open 7am - 10pm every day